Header background

 What is observability?

-Because cloud services rely on a uniquely distributed and dynamic architecture, observability may also sometimes refer to the specific software tools and practices businesses use to interpret cloud performance data.
+Because cloud services rely on a distributed and dynamic architecture, observability may also refer to the specific software tools and practices organizations use to interpret cloud performance data.

 How observability works